IgniteUI/indigo-design-docfx/en/style/typography.md

   - `igx-typography__caption` for the caption typography style.
   - `igx-typography__overline` for the overline typography style.

-These styles can be modified further via the Sketch plugin to change the look of those elements via theming on the application level.
+These styles can be modified further via the **Indigo.Design** plugin to change the look of those elements via theming on the application level.

 Use these when creating intricate layouts for articles, blog posts etc. The Text Styles in the **Indigo.Design System** are meant to help you define a consistent theme and style for all the texts in your designs.